ER-Visualizer/Visualizer/deliverables/README.final.md

 - VirtualBox prior to version 4.3.30 must not be installed as it is not compatible with Docker Desktop.

+### Setup
-### Setup: Download the docker installer [here](https://www.docker.com/products/docker-desktop) and follow the docker setup instructions above.
+Download the docker installer [here](https://www.docker.com/products/docker-desktop) and follow the docker setup instructions above.
 The website directs you to the correct version based on your OS.

 ### Installing and running Docker Desktop on Windows